stefanotorresi/suse-sap-monitoring-quickstart/README.md

 zypper install prometheus-sap_host_exporter
 ```

-Note: for some workloads, a combination of multiple of the above options might be appropriate, e.g. Highly Available HANA or Highly Available Enqueue Replication Server.
+Note: for some workloads, a combination of multiple of the above options might be appropriate, for example, Highly Available HANA or Highly Available Enqueue Replication Server.

-### 4.3 Configuring the exporters
+### 4.3 Configuring the Exporters

 TBD